build-on-aws/content/tutorials/deploy-webapp-ECS-Codecatalyst/index.md

     }
 ```

+This Sample CDK project is available under cdk-ecs-infra directory in [GitHub](https://github.com/build-on-aws/automate-web-app-amazon-ecs-cdk-codecatalyst) repositoy.

 ## DEPLOY APPLICATION

-In this module, you will create an Amazon CodeCatalyst project , code repository and workflow to deploy the [sample application](https://github.com/build-on-aws/automate-web-app-amazon-ecs-cdk-codecatalyst) to the Amazon ECS cluster created in previous module.
+In this module, you will create an Amazon CodeCatalyst project, a code repository and a workflow to deploy a containerized [sample application](https://github.com/build-on-aws/automate-web-app-amazon-ecs-cdk-codecatalyst) to the Amazon ECS cluster created in previous module.

 ### Create CodeCatalyst CodeCatalystPreviewDevelopmentAdministrator role
-We need an IAM role to create workflows to build and deploy your application.
+You need IAM roles to create workflows to build and deploy your application.
 Instead of creating two roles, you can create a single role called the CodeCatalystPreviewDevelopmentAdministrator role.
-CodeCatalystPreviewDevelopmentAdministrator role has very broad permissions which may pose a security risk.
+CodeCatalystPreviewDevelopmentAdministrator role has broad permissions which may pose a security risk.
 We recommend that you only use this role in tutorials and scenarios where security is less of a concern.

-You can create the role by navigating to summary page of your space, then click on 'Settings' tab and go to the 'AWS Account' page.
+You can create the role by navigating to the summary page of your space, then click on 'Settings' tab and go to the 'AWS Account' page.
 Open the 'Manage roles from AWS Management Console' page and create a CodeCatalystPreviewDevelopmentAdministrator role.

 ![Create IAM Role](images/CodeCatalyst_IAMRole_1.png "Create IAM Role")